althonos/pyfastani/docs/index.rst

 language, that provides bindings to FastANI.
 It directly interacts with the FastANI internals, which has the following advantages over CLI wrappers:

+.. grid:: 1 2 3 3
+   :gutter: 1

+   .. grid-item-card:: :fas:`battery-full` Batteries-included

+      Just add ``pyfastani`` as a ``pip`` or ``conda`` dependency, no need for the ``fastani`` binary or any external dependency.

+   .. grid-item-card:: :fas:`hammer` Easy compilation

-- **simpler compilation**: FastANI requires several additional libraries, which make compilation of the original binary non-trivial.
-In PyFastANI, libraries that were needed for threading or I/O are provided as stubs, and `Boost::math` headers are vendored so you can build the package without hassle.
-Or even better, just install from one of the provided wheels!
+      Required libraries that were needed for threading or I/O are provided as stubs, and `Boost::math` headers are vendored to build the package without any system dependency.

-- **single dependency**: If your software or your analysis pipeline is distributed as a Python package, you can add `pyfastani` as a dependency to your project, and stop worrying about the FastANI binary being present on the end-user machine.
+   .. grid-item-card:: :fas:`file-circle-xmark` Sans I/O

-- **sans I/O**: Everything happens in memory, in Python objects you control, making it easier to pass your sequences to FastANI without needing to write them to a temporary file.
+      Everything happens in memory, making it easier to pass your sequences to FastANI without needing to write them to a temporary file.

+   .. grid-item-card:: :fas:`server` Multi-threaded

-- **multi-threading**: Genome query resolves the fragment mapping step in parallel, leading to shorter querying times even with a single genome.
+      Genome query resolves the fragment mapping step in parallel, leading to shorter querying times even with a single genome.

+   .. grid-item-card:: :fas:`microchip` Portable

+      Get SIMD-acceleration on any supported platform without having to build the package from scratch.

+   .. grid-item-card:: :fas:`magnifying-glass` Introspectable

+      The genome sketches can be accessed from the Python API, allowing to view the minimizers for a genome database.

 Setup